Template formatting functions

 Displays a string as US dollars.

-Consider defining a calculated answer that formats your answer into what you need.
+Consider defining a that formats your answer into what you need.